 The Diamonds say that after Jackson's seizure the doctors told them he couldn't be having a vaccine reaction because vaccine reactions don't present themselves so quickly.
 (Children's Memorial Hospital wouldn't make Jackson's physicians available for comment.)
 It was only after Chaney followed an Internet link to the Department of Health and Human Services' vaccine injury table that the Diamonds learned otherwise.
 Studying the table, a document the government refers to when handling compensation claims, they found encephalopathy listed as a possible reaction to the pertussis vaccine if it occurs within 72 hours and doctors can't find any other likely cause.

 Around this time the Diamonds came across the National Vaccine Information Center, a parent-run advocacy group that's been agitating for vaccine policy reforms for more than 20 years.
-The NVIC claims to receive between 20 and 30 calls a day, 5 to 10 of them describing symptoms that could indicate serious adverse reaction.
+The NVIC claims to receive between 20 and 30 calls a day, five to ten of them describing symptoms that could indicate serious adverse reaction.
 The group says that, like the Diamonds, many parents have been told that their children's conditions are unrelated to vaccines.
 "Doctors deny there are problems with vaccines," says Kathi Williams, who cofounded the NVIC with Barbara Loe Fisher after their sons suffered neurological damage following shots of DPT, the precursor to the DTaP vaccine.
-"It's an ongoing problem"--and one, she says, that can cause further harm to children.
+"It's an ongoing problem"—and one, she says, that can cause further harm to children.
 According to Fisher, if a child has a negative reaction that's overlooked or misattributed, it's likely he'll be brought back for booster shots, putting him at increased risk for a negative reaction, perhaps one worse than the first time around.

 Until about 15 years ago there was no centralized system for tracking adverse reactions to vaccines.
 The CDC and the FDA each operated its own database, and reporting was purely voluntary.
 The National Childhood Vaccine Injury Act of 1986 changed that, making it mandatory for doctors and vaccine manufacturers to report adverse events occurring within 30 days of a vaccination.
 In 1990 the FDA and CDC began jointly operating a centralized database for monitoring them, the Vaccine Adverse Event Reporting System (VAERS).